Menu Close

 Lübeckers save Sweden

-Everywhere in northern Germany you can read about all the connections Sweden has had with Germany since the Middle Ages.and it was lucky that in 1521.
+Everywhere in northern Germany you read about all the relations Sweden has had with Germany since the Middle Ages, and it was lucky that in 1521.
 Sweden Germany was part of the Hanseatic League and Denmark had relations with the Netherlands.
 Christian II was King of Denmark and also King of Norway.

-Christian II was not a nice king and was happy to dispose of his opponents.
-The Stockholm Bloodbath took place on 7-9 November 1520, and over 100 people were executed at the king's request.
+Christian II was not a kind king and was happy to get rid of his opponents.
+The Stockholm bloodbath took place on 7-9 November 1520, and over 100 people were executed at the king's request.
 One important person managed to escape to Lübeck, and that was Gustav Vasa.
-Christian Tyrann, now King of Sweden, wanted to tear up all the Hanseatic treaties and favour the Netherlands instead.
+Kristian Tyrann, who was now King of Sweden, wanted to tear up all the Hanseatic treaties and favour the Netherlands instead.

-Here was a frontier for the Lübeckers and they joined forces with Gustav Vasa who had the Swedes on his side.
+This was a turning point for the Lübeckers and they joined forces with Gustav Vasa, who had the Swedes on his side.
 They met in a battle in Norway and won, and in 1521 the Danes lost the throne to Sweden.
-The City Museum displays Gustav Vasa's coat that he forgot, and he lived at Köningstrasse 9, where there is also a sign in Swedish.
+In the City Museum there is Gustav Vasa's coat that he forgot, and at Köningstrasse 9 he lived, and there is also a sign in Swedish.
 History is present everywhere and all the time.

 Lubeck